BQ Swedish Cloth

 Click here to purchase a full setup kit for hobbyists.

-Hobbyist Refill and Standard Refill kits are available.
+Hobbyist Refill & Standard Refill kits are available.

 Important: Research from clients in the USA states that four strips are more effective than using a single pad with the same surface area.
 Having 260% more edge line significantly improves efficacy.